MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winppi/nf-winppi-gdigetspoolfilehandle.md

 ### -param pDevmode

-Caller-supplied pointer to a <a href="/windows/win32/api/wingdi/ns-wingdi-devmodew">DEVMODEW</a> structure.
+Caller-supplied pointer to a [**DEVMODEW**](/windows/win32/api/wingdi/ns-wingdi-devmodew) structure.
 See the following Remarks section.

 ### -param pwszDocName